-There is a clear operational requirement for UK military aircrew to be proficient in the low-level environment, and crews must therefore be effectively trained prior to operational deployment.
+There is a clear operational requirement for UK military aircrew to be proficient in the low-level environment, and crews must be effectively trained prior to operational deployment.
 Whilst some training is conducted abroad, the majority of low flying training is completed in the UK.
-For all aircraft types, an incremental programme is used throughout flying training to introduce aircrew to the low-level environment, and then to progressively develop the skills they will need as they transition towards operational duty.
+For all aircraft types, an incremental programme is used throughout flying training to introduce aircrew to the lowlevel environment, and then to progressively develop the skills they will need as they transition towards operational duty.
 Once operational, aircrew must train regularly to ensure that their flying skills are maintained at the right level for their operational role.
 Training for operational aircrew is focussed largely on ensuring readiness for current operations, with some continuation training being conducted for future contingencies when resources permit.
-Only the minimum amount of low flying training necessary to meet overall requirements of both aircrew, and the ground forces that they support is conducted.
+This training pattern follows Defence Strategic Guidance and the stated aims of Government to concentrate on success on operations whilst retaining broad capabilities for the future.
+With scarce resources due to continued high levels of operational deployment, only the minimum amount of low flying training necessary to meet overall requirements of both aircrew, and the ground forces that they support, is conducted.